wso2/docs-ei/en/micro-integrator/docs/develop/creating-artifacts/creating-a-proxy-service.md

 <img src="../../../assets/img/create_artifacts/new_proxy_service/skeleton-proxy-service-wsdl.png" width="500">

-!!!
-Note
-    Switch cases are added only if the SOAPActions are defined in the provided WSDL definition.

 ### Designing the integration

 When you open the proxy service from the **Config** project in the project explorer, you will see the default **Design** view as shown below.